telerik/justmock-docs/integration/continuous-integration/tfs-azure/azure-devops.md

 ![Add Telerik JustMock VSTest v.2 task to the build](images/Azure_Add_JustMock_Task.png)

-## Confuguring the Telerik JustMock VSTest v.2 task
+## Configuring the Telerik JustMock VSTest v.2 task

 The task is in essence a wrapper of the VSTest task and the configuration is the same.
 The only additional configuration is related to whether the build agent is hosted at the cloud or at on-premisses server.